Rulebook (17th Edition)

 Just as when playing the card normally, you must pay all usual costs, including any applicable activation costs for spells, and any minion summoned is placed onto the battlefield exhausted.

 When casting a deployed spell, the spell does not start a new chain, but instead resolves immediately as if it were a part of the ability which deployed it.
+Additionally, the spell's activation condition is ignored; any deployed spell can be cast regardless of its activation condition.

 Destroy